Carleslc/CryptTools/README.md

 ###### Decrypt with a known key

 To decrypt you will need to know the columns of the underlying matrix.
 In the example above they are 9.
+If you only have the key 5 (rows) then you can calculate the columns with the text size:
+`Columns = Size/Rows`.
+For example, the encrypted text above has size 44, so 44/5 = 8.8, rounding we have that columns are 9.

 **`python3 scytale.py -k 9 < test`**
 ```